How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 Now let’s talk about the ways to monetize your telehealth solution if you represent a software company that now wants to venture into the telemedicine domain.
 In addition to just selling your solution to a healthcare company, there are two other options to make money from your solution:

-1. Software as a Service.
-This model works similarly to SaaS in other industries and domains: first, you create a software solution and then offer it to hospitals, individual practitioners, and other healthcare specialists on a subscription basis.
+- Software as a Service.
+This model works similarly to SaaS in other industries and domains: first, you create a software solution, and then you offer it to hospitals, individual practitioners, and other healthcare specialists on a subscription basis.
 You can provide the solution as-is or offer minor tweaks for an additional charge.

 As is always the case with complex software projects, the cost of developing a telehealth application is never fixed and depends on a multitude of factors.
 These are the most important factors that will affect your overall project cost: